-After the fall of the great Dwarven Empire, the seven clans were forced to flee the Ironspine mountains and seek refuge among the fledgling kingdoms of other races.
-Most dwarves made their way into human towns and cities, and although it is frowned upon to marry outside one of the seven clans, some dwarves took up human husbands or wives.
-Their children are the few and far between half-dwarves of Hibernia.
+After the mysterious fall of the great Dwarven Empire, the seven clans were forced to flee the Ironspine Mountains and seek refuge among the fledgling human kingdoms.
+This great diaspora drove dwarves into human towns and cities, and forced them to adapt to a new way of life.
+Some dwarves assimilated into the human cultures, and although it is considered a breech of dwarven tradition to marry outside the seven clans, some even took human spouses.
+Children of these unions are the rare half-dwarves of Hibernia.

-When the clans have less-than-savory business to take care of, half-dwarves are often sought out to "handle things" so as not to bring dishonor upon the clan should things go poorly. half-dwarves will go to great lengths to win the approval of their dwarven relatives, and value family over everything.
-Refusing to deny their human heritage, it often requires great feats of service to the clan and family to be officially acknowledged with the clan name.
+When one of the dwarven clans has less-than-savory business to take care of, half-dwarves are often sought out to handle things.
+That way, if things go poorly, dishonor is not brought upon a full blooded dwarf.
+Half-dwarves value family over everything, and will go to great lengths to gain the favor of their dwarven relatives.
+Refusing to deny their human heritage, it requires great feats of service for a half-dwarf to be officially recognized as a member of their clan.

 From their human blood, half-dwarves bring the spark of innovation and desire to make something of themselves.
-Far more individualistic then other dwarves, half-dwarves look to radically improve upon dwarven craftsmanship, often ignoring the advice of master craftsmen.
+Far more individualistic then other dwarves, half-dwarves look to radically improve upon dwarven, and human, craftsmanship, often ignoring the traditions of master artisans.

 Though most people will not admit it, half-dwarves are often the best in their respective lines of work.
-Whether it be smithing, crafting jewelry, brewing, or farming; their products are often sought out by those with an eye for quality.
-However, most of them are never officially accepted into dwarven guilds due to the constraints of dwarven society, and their customers are hesitant to rock the boat.
+Whether it be smithing, crafting jewelry, brewing, or farming; half-dwarven products are often sought out by those with an eye for quality.
+Unfortunately, most half-dwarves are never officially accepted into dwarven guilds due to the constraints of dwarven tradition and customs.

-Half-dwarves are often given dwarven first names, but either take their human parent's last name, or are forced to take the bastard dwarf name of "Stone".
-Officiailly being granted the name of their dwarven clan is seen as the highest possible honor for a half-dwarf.
+Half-dwarves are often given dwarven first names, but either take their human parent's last name, or adopt the bastard dwarf name of Stone.
+Being officially recognized as a member of their clan is seen as the highest possible honor that can be bestowed upon a half-dwarf.

 Half-dwarves have some qualities in common with dwarves, and some new abilities thanks to their human blood.